mesosphere/dcos-kafka-service/README.md

 $ dcos kafka --framework-name=kafka topic delete topic1

 {
-    "exit_code": 0,
-    "stderr": "",
-    "stdout": "Topic topic1 is marked for deletion.\nNote: This will have no impact if delete.topic.enable is not set to true.\n"
+    "message": "Topic topic1 is marked for deletion.\nNote: This will have no impact if delete.topic.enable is not set to true.\n"
 }
 ```